ericchan24/unesco_classification/README.md

 I used a PostgreSQL database on an AWS cloud server to store my data.

-I build my model using skLearn.
+I build my model using scikit-learn.
 The final SVM model improved on an initial baseline F1 score of 48% to 62%.

 There are 3 notebooks in this repository:
 1. Get CSVs from PostgreSQL